Import a Processed Point Cloud to Generate the Point Cloud Model and Configure the Trajectory

 Remove Interference Point Cloud

-If there are interference points around the point cloud model, you can remove them by editing the point cloud.
-For details, refer to Edit Point Cloud.
+If there are interference points around the point cloud model, you can remove the interference points by editing the point cloud.
+Refer to Edit Point Cloud for detailed instructions.

 Select Feature Point Cloud